Relativistic corrections to exclusive photoproduction of Quarkonia near-threshold: Amplitude for

 This is calculated from the second order term in Eq.(\ref{eq:amp_expansion}) (the gluon polarization already projected onto the GPDs and factoring out the transverse metric tensor which contracts the external polarizations) and the projection tensor $I^{\rho \sigma}=-g^{\rho \sigma}+\frac{P_{V}^{\rho}P_{V}^{\sigma}}{4m_Q^2}$, coming from the sum over quarkonium polarization.
 Here $P_{V}$ is kept up to leading order in $k$ and therefore now satisfies $P_{V}^2=4m_Q^2$.

 For the LP hard matching coefficient given in Eq.~(\ref{eq:C0}) the convolution integral with the GPD gives a finite result~\cite{Collins:1996fb}.
 This can be seen by decomposing the $x\pm\xi \mp i\epsilon$ factors into principal value and $\delta$-function contributions, and noting that both give finite results since the GPD is finite and continuous at the thresholds $x=\pm \xi$.
 For the relativistic correction $C^{(2)}$ on the other hand these properties of the GPD do not suffice to make the convolution integrals finite due to the presence of the double poles at $x=\pm \xi$.
-This is shown in Fig.\ref{fig:Match_Coeff} where the matching coefficient for the $O(v^2)$ term diverges faster that the LP term at $x=\xi$.
+This is shown in Fig.\ref{fig:Match_Coeff} where the matching coefficient for the $O(v^2)$ term diverges faster than the LP term at $x=\xi$.

 Physically this is the transition point between the DGLAP and ERBL region where one of the gluons is soft.
 These singularities at the endpoints of the two different kinematic regions are seen in other processes as well.
 The authors in \cite{Cui:2018jha} found similar endpoint divergences in exclusive photoproduction of HVM in the high energy limit when calculating higher twist corrections.
 Within the Soft-Collinear Effective Theory (SCET) framework \cite{Bauer:2000ew,Bauer:2000yr, Bauer:2001ct,Bauer:2001yt,Bauer:2002nz} these endpoint divergences have been found in computations of subleading power corrections for various processes \cite{Liu:2019oav,Beneke:2022obx,Luke:2022ops}.
 The cancellation of the divergences happens between different kinematic regions and can be handled by proper organization of components of the subleading power factorization theorem.
 For our process we expect an additional soft contribution that is active in the region $x\to \pm\xi$, but we leave the exploration and cancellation of these endpoint divergences for exclusive HVM photoproduction to future work.
+Based on the ubiquous presence of endpoint singularities in power corrections to exclusive hard scattering processes, we anticipate that they will also occur for corrections to the leading factorization that are not associated to the heavy quarks, which have not been considered here.
+Thus, we expect that endpoint singularities will generically appear at next-to-leading power for processes involving either light quark or gluon GPDs.

 On the other hand, for the near-threshold region, one must expand Eq.~(\ref{eq:C2}) about $|x|\ll |\xi|$, which gives